'Patronising' ministers 'demean' Senedd

 It follows a clash between the Plaid and Welsh Labour leaders on the subject of Brexit at First Minister's Questions on Tuesday.

-Mr Jones accused Ms Wood of sounding like the hardline Brexiteer Tory MP when she used words like "capitulation" and "betrayal" to describe the Welsh Government's agreement with UK ministers to end the row over a so-called Brexit "power grab" by Westminster.
+Mr Jones accused the pro-EU Ms Wood of sounding like the hardline Brexiteer Tory MP when she used words like "capitulation" and "betrayal" to describe the Welsh Government's agreement with UK ministers to end the row over a so-called Brexit "power grab" by Westminster.

-"I write to you as this pattern of behaviour is demeaning our institution and the offices of state which you currently occupy," Ms Wood said in a letter to the first minister.
+In a letter to the first minister on Wednesday, Ms Wood said: "This pattern of behaviour is demeaning our institution and the offices of state which you currently occupy."

-Mr Jones had compared the pro-EU Ms Wood to the Brexiteer Tory MP in an exchange on the EU Withdrawal Bill during First Minister's Questions on Tuesday.

 The Plaid leader said it was a "farcical personal attack".